BryceDecker/InterviewAnalysis/README.md

 Next, we will conduct feature analysis and then perform regression analysis to predict Lebron's tone during the NBA Finals.
 These are the big moments; this is where remaining poised and leading the team is most impactful!

-Finally, we test and optimize various ML models to predict Lebron's tone on a test set of data.
+Finally, we test and optimize various ML models for binary classification where we predict Lebron's tone on a test set of data.
 How well can our models predict tone with limitations to factors and a small sample size?

 ## :robot: ChatGPT
 First prompt testing was performed on openai's website.
 We found most consistent results when submitting batches of size 5.
 After a consistent return from our prompt, we integrated ChatGPT into Python and identified the tone of over 2,000 questions and responses.